berops/claudie/README.md

 ## Features

-### Manage multi-cloud Kubernetes clusters
+### Manage multi-cloud or hybrid-cloud Kubernetes clusters

-Create fully-featured Kubernetes clusters composed of multiple different public Cloud providers in an easy and secure manner.
+Create fully-featured Kubernetes clusters composed of multiple different public Cloud providers or on-premise data center in an easy and secure manner.
 Simply insert credentials to your cloud projects, define your cluster, and watch how the infra spawns right in front of you.

 ![](./docs/infra-diagram.png)